 In addition to the assistance given by our office staff you will be supported by our partner organization in Costa Rica located in San José, as well as the volunteer coordinator on-site.

-Depending on the day of arrival in Costa Rica, the program includes one to three nights in San José in a single room with a host family (including breakfast).
+Depending on the day of arrival in Costa Rica, the program includes one or two overnight stays in San José in a single room in a local homestay including breakfast and dinner.

-Before you leave for the project site, you will take part in an orientation talk with our colleagues in San José.
+Before you continue your journey to the project site, you will take part in an orientation talk with our staff in San José.

 Costs & Services

-Our Sea Turtles Protection volunteer program in Costa Rica includes:
+Our volunteer program in Sea Turtles Protection in Costa Rica includes:

 - Shared room in Volunteer House

 - Airport pick-up in San José with 2 overnight stays in San José (single room, breakfast & dinner)

 - Transfer from San José accommodation to bus terminal for journey to project site *